MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/export-site-mailboxes-to-PST-in-bulk.md

 9. Monitor script execution progress and access export created for each mailbox via compliance center in Microsoft 365 Administrator dashboard when you get “Mailboxes content      search are complete" message.

    >[!NOTE]
-   > Use Compliance Center dashboard to download PST messages on your screen.
+   > Use Compliance center dashboard to download PST messages on your screen.

  >[!NOTE]
   > - Folder with no email items inside them will not be exported.